canjs/canjs/docs/can-guides/commitment/recipes/file-navigator/file-navigator-advanced.md

-@page guides/recipes/file-navigator-advanced File Navigator Guide (Advanced)
+@page guides/recipes/file-navigator-advanced File Navigator
-@parent guides/recipes
+@parent guides/recipes/advanced

-@description This guide walks you through building a file navigation widget that requests data with fetch.
+@description This advanced guide walks you through building a file navigation widget that requests data with fetch.
 It takes about 45 minutes to complete.